sturlaan/pop_sim/README.md

 ## Life events

-The occurrence of a life event at any given discrete time is determined scholastically by transition probabilities.
-The life events we model
+The occurrence of a life event at any given discrete time is determined stochastically by transition probabilities.
+The life events modelled are:
-include:

-  - Aging (determnistic)
+  - Aging: Deterministic for all individual present at the end of the year

-  - Mortality: Based on regional specific age dependent fertility rate
+  - Mortality: Based on age- and sex-specific mortality rates for each region

-  - Birth: Based on Regional specific age dependent fertility rate.
+  - Birth: Based on age-specific fertility rates for the females in each region

-  - Migration within the country: Based on regional specific age, gender dependent out-migration rate (within Norway).
-The destination of this movement for any given individual is assumed to follow given age/sex/region specific distributions. .

-  - Out migration: based on Regional specific age, gender dependent emigration rate.
+  - Domestic migration (between municipalities):
+    1. Out-migration: Based on age- and sex-specific out-migration rates for each region.
+    2. In-migration: The destination probabilities of the domestic migrants are assigned depending on age, sex and region of departure (moving matrix).

+  - International migration (between municipalities):
+    1. Emigration: Based on age- and sex-specific emigration rates for each region.
-  - Immigration: The number of in-migrants is given on national level.
+    2. Immigration: The destination probabilities of the immigrants are assigned depending on age and sex.
-    Age and sex based on year specific distribution funcion.
-They will be placed to different municipalities based on given age/sex/region specific distributions.

-## Timing of events (revised)
+## Timing of events

 During time period \(t\), we simulate life events for all individuals in the baseline population.
 The sequence of the events are the following:

-  - update age and time index (relative distance to the base year. note that due to the fact that python array index starts with 0, the time index of the first year of projection is set to 0)
+  - update age and time index: relative distance to the base year. note that due to the fact that python array index starts with 0, the time index of the first year of projection is set to 0)